 In 2008, he became the first OklahomIraqis manager to make it to two OIL Bowls.
 Due to the tiebreaker dictated by Yahoo!, the 2008 OIL Bowl was awarded to Bruesch's SoonerJack.
 Otherwise, Pyle could have been the first two-time champion.
 A 2012 recount showed that Pyle would have won that 2008 OIL Bowl had the league used fractional scoring.
 Later, the commissioner decided to credit Lucky Enuf with a co-championship for that season.
 The decision did not affect the legitimacy of SoonerJack's title; it merely acknowledged that more than one team had a viable claim to the title.
 Besides, if the Big 12 can have two "One True Champions" so can the OIL.

-Since the co-championship of 2008, Pyle has endured heartbreak after heartbreak.
-He finished a combined 23-3 over the 2016 and 2017 regular seasons before losing vital contributors to injury and losing in the playoffs.
+Since the co-championship of 2008, Pyle endured heartbreak after heartbreak.
+He finished a combined 22-4 over the 2016 and 2017 regular seasons before losing vital contributors to injury and losing in the playoffs.
+In 2018, he went 10-3 before losing his QB, two of his top RBs, and a starting WR in the playoffs.
+It looked as if the curse of the 2008 asterisk had struck again.
+But Pyle made the right waiver wire moves, and rookie QB Sam Darnold and newly-signed RB C.J.
+Anderson led Lucky Enuf to a third championship, 12 years after capturing the first OIL title.
+The championship capped off a three-year period where Pyle went 34-9 and finished third, third, and first and four-year period of consecutive 2,000-point seasons.
 Pyle is a native of Anadarko but lives in Shawnee with his wife and son.